syncfusion-content/maui-docs/MAUI/Scheduler/reminders.md

 {% endtabs %}

 ## ReminderAlertOpening event
-Scheduler notify the appointment's reminders by [ReminderAlertOpening] event before the appointment's start time.
-The [ReminderAlertOpeningEventArgs] has the following property,
+Scheduler notifies the appointment's reminders by[ReminderAlertOpening] event before the appointment's start time.The [ReminderAlertOpeningEventArgs] has the following property,
 * [Reminders]: Gets a list of reminders that are used to notify the appointment reminders.

 {% tabs %}